Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

 \section{Inseparable morphisms and foliations}

 In this section we study inseparable morphisms of height one in greater detail.
 On the level of function fields this is Jacobson's correspondence, a kind of Galois correspondence for purely inseparable field extensions.
 However, this correspondence is not via automorphisms but via derivations.
-On the level of geometry this translates into foliations in tangent sheaves.
-In the case of surfaces this simplifies to $p$-closed vector fields.
+On the level of geometry, this translates into $p$-closed foliations.
+For surfaces, it simplifies to $p$-closed vector fields.
+For other overviews, we refer to \cite{Ekedahl foliations} and \cite[Lecture III]{Miyaoka}.